-Consider draining a node if you are concerned about existing sessions, but bear in mind that if the node stops working, the Traffic Manager reports an error.
-If the Traffic Manager receives a request and session persistence requires that the node is used, the Traffic Manager continues to use it.
+Consider draining a node if you are concerned about sessions, but bear in mind that if the node stops working, the Traffic Manager will report an error.
 If you plan to shut the node down, you should drain it first, waiting until all sessions have completed, then disable it.

 To find out whether the node is still handling connections, click Activity > Draining Nodes.
 This page shows the number of connections the node is still handling, and the time since the last connection.
-For more details, see "Draining Connections" on page 192.
 When the node's existing connections have expired, you can disable it, or use the Remove a Node wizard to remove it cleanly from your cluster.